Tashkent State Medical Academy

 | Qarshi State Medical University, Qarshi, Uzbekistan | Approx. USD 2,500β3,000 per year (approx. βΉ2.08β2.5 lakh per year) | Approx. USD 500β700 per year (approx. βΉ41,600β58,000 per year) | 6 years (5 years academic + 1 year mandatory internship) | English |

-Uzbekistan offers visa on arrival facilities for Indian nationals, making entry one of the most straightforward in Central Asia.
-Entry β Visa on Arrival / e-Visa for Indian Nationals Indian nationals can obtain a visa on arrival at Tashkent International Airport or apply for an e-visa online through the official Uzbekistan e-visa portal (e-visa.uz) before travel.
+Uzbekistan Medical University offers visa-on-arrival facilities for Indian nationals, making entry one of the most straightforward in Central Asia.
+Entry.
+Visa on Arrival/e-Visa for Indian Nationals.
+Indian nationals can obtain a visa on arrival at Tashkent International Airport or apply for an e-visa online through the official Uzbekistan e-visa portal (e-visa.uz) before travel.
 The e-visa is processed within 3 business days and costs approximately $20 USD.
 No consular appointment required.
-Student Registration β Required for Studies Students enrolled in a full MBBS programme in Uzbekistan are required to register with the local migration authority and obtain a student residence permit for their extended stay.
+Student Registration.
+Required for Studies: Students enrolled in a full MBBS programme in Uzbekistan must register with the local migration authority and obtain a student residence permit for their extended stay.
 The university assists with this process β Submission to the Uzbekistan Agency for External Labour Migration β University enrollment confirmation β Proof of accommodation (hostel contract or rental agreement) β Valid passport (minimum 6 months remaining validity) β Medical insurance document β Passport-size photographs (white background) β Processing fee: approximately $20β40 USD Annual Renewal Permits are renewed annually throughout the 6-year programme.
-Key Notes β Migration card registration within 3 days of arrival is mandatory β Our team manages this immediately on arrival β No IELTS or TOEFL required for admission at most universities β Indian passport must have minimum 18 months validity from date of travel
+Key Notes β Migration card registration within 3 days of arrival is mandatory β Our team manages this immediately on arrival β No IELTS or TOEFL required for admission at most universities β An Indian passport must have a minimum of 18 months' validity from the date of travel

 From counselling to visa readiness, here is the usual sequence students follow when planning admission in Uzbekistan.